 Tortola is home to the busiest city in the island chain, as well as some of the most peaceful beaches.
 From historic plantations to national parks, the attractions that exist on the British Virgin Island of Tortola are so varied that people from around the world with diverse interests can find ways to keep themselves entertained.

-You will find an abundance of beaches to choose from on the island.
-Whether you enjoy people watching, or you like having more of the beach to yourself, you should find some appealing options.
-You can click on the beach names for more information concerning that beach.
+You will discover several beaches to consider on the island.
+Whether you prefer being around other people, or you'd rather have more of the beach to yourself, you can find a beach that fits your preferences.
+Just click on each beach name for more information concerning that section of the coast.

-If you are hoping to go snorkeling, a beach where that is an option is Marina Cay Beach.
+If you are hoping to go snorkeling, a location providing that option is Marina Cay Beach.
 You have to get to this beach by boat.

-Another top pick for snorkeling fans is Manchioneel Bay.
+Another top pick for visitors who enjoy snorkeling is Manchioneel Bay.
 Unless you're already on Cooper Island, you'll have to charter a boat to get there.

 Help us improve!
 We welcome your corrections and suggestions.